zhiam/browser-ios/brave/docs/USER-DEPLOYING.md

 any time that you successfully sync with the repo, please re-run the three shell commands above, and then tell `Xcode` to `Product > Run` (&#8984;R).

+# Creating a redistributable build

+This requires app entitlements are set.
+In the Apple Dev site, go to Identifiers>App IDs and for the app id you are using for the build, check off 'App Groups', as this is a required entitlement.